 The Delaware County District Library has its downtown library at 84 E. Winter Street, Delaware, and branch libraries in the City of Powell at 460 S. Liberty Street, the Village of Ostrander at 75 N. 4th Street, and Orange Township at 7171 Gooding Boulevard.
-The District Library employs 98 people, or 68.75 full-time equivalents.
-Its annual budget is approximately \$6.7 million, which is used for staff salaries and materials, maintenance, and operating expenses.
-66% of the budget comes from a local property tax, 30% is generated from state income tax through the Public Library Fund, and the remaining 4% comes from grants, donations, investment earnings, and fees.
+The District Library employs 115 people with an annual budget of approximately \$9.4 million, which is used for staff salaries and materials, maintenance, and operating expenses; 64% of the budget comes from a local property tax, 34% is generated from state income tax through the Public Library Fund, and the remaining 2% comes from grants, donations, investment earnings, and fees.

-There are 126,000 residents in the Delaware District Library service area and 71,000 registered borrowers (borrowers can be outside of the district).
+There are 166,000 residents in the Delaware District Library service area and 101,000 registered borrowers (borrowers can be outside of the district).
 The Library's service district comprises all of Delaware City, Olentangy Local, and Buckeye Valley Local School Districts (except the portion in Oxford Township), and portions of Centerburg, Elgin Local, Dublin, and Johnstown-Monroe Local School District that are in Delaware County.
-Currently, the District has 327,000 print volumes.
+Currently, the District has 353,000 print volumes.
 The Library also offers millions of additional materials through digital resources and resource sharing programs like the Central Library Consortium and SearchOhio.